-The text below recounts priorities and Coalition actions in recent years.
-The Coalition beginning in March 2020 added two goals:
+The Coalition beginning in March 2020 emphasized two goals:

 - maintaining the most open government possible as D.C. government takes emergency actions during the pandemic, and